 Net Worth: $6.3 billion

-The Jets are staring down an 11-year playoff drought as they have a 63-114 record since making the AFC Championship following the 2010 season.
+The Jets are staring down a 12-year playoff drought as they have a 70-124 record since making the AFC Championship following the 2010 season.
 The team has cycled through four head coaches over that span as the franchise has obsessed over week-to-week results rather than building a sustainable model.
-The Adam Gase era was short-lived and disastrous, but the hope is that Robert Saleh and Joe Douglas can finally bring that stability to the franchise they have lacked for so long.
-Woody’s return as the team’s chairman after serving as U.S. ambassador to the United Kingdom under former president Donald Trump will hopefully help bring back some direction to the organization.
+Woody’s return as the team’s chairman after serving as U.S. ambassador to the United Kingdom will hopefully help bring back some direction to the organization.

-Mark Davis became the principal owner of the Raiders in 2011 after his father, Al Davis, passed away, and the team has spiraled since then with just a 73-104 record and two playoff appearances, both of which were Wild Card losses.
-To Davis’s credit, he helped orchestrate the franchise’s move to Las Vegas, which should be massive for their financial success.
-However, the on-field product has suffered, and the ignominious departure of Jon Gruden last year just four years into a ridiculous 10-year, $100 million contract left the team in bad shape.
-Rumors of cash-flow issues will hopefully be resolved by the team moving to Las Vegas, and the addition of Josh McDaniels as head coach should help.
-Still, the Raiders find themselves in one of the toughest divisions in modern history with a roster featuring massive holes left behind by the previous regime.
+Mark Davis became the principal owner of the Raiders in 2011 after his father, Al Davis, passed away, and the team has spiraled since then with just a 79-115 record.
+To Davis’s credit, he helped orchestrate the franchise’s move to Las Vegas, which should be massive for their financial success and should help resolve rumors of cash-flow issues.
+Still, the on-field product has suffered, and the ignominious departure of Jon Gruden two years ago just four years into a ridiculous 10-year, $100 million contract left the team in bad shape.

 #24: Jim Irsay, Indianapolis Colts

-Jim Irsay was just twelve years old when his father, Robert Irsay, purchased the Baltimore Colts in 1972, and he has been a part of the Colts’ staff since 1982.
-He assumed day-to-day management of the franchise in 1995 after his father suffered a stroke, and he later became the youngest team owner in the NFL at 37 years old when his father passed away in 1997.
+Jim Irsay became the youngest team owner in the NFL at 37 years old when his father passed away in 1997.
 Irsay’s Colts won the Super Bowl following the 2006 season with Peyton Manning at the helm, but it has been far from the best-run organization when the team hasn’t had a franchise quarterback in Manning or Andrew Luck.
-Irsay’s questionable decisions in his personal life have landed him in the headlines more than once, as well.
+The bizarre situation with interim head coach Jeff Saturday last season left a bad taste in fans’ mouths.

 #20: Gayle Benson, New Orleans Saints

-Following the death of her husband Tom Benson in 2018, Gayle Benson became the principal owner of the Saints and the New Orleans Pelicans of the NBA.
-Benson is the first woman to be the majority shareholder of the voting stock in both an NFL and NBA franchise and is one of ten female NFL principal owners.
-Benson plans to sell the franchise in the near future, but she and team president Dennis Lauscha have remained committed to keeping the team in New Orleans.
+Following the death of her husband Tom Benson in 2018, Gayle Benson became the principal owner of the Saints.
+One of ten female principal owners in the NFL, Benson plans to sell the franchise in the near future, but she and team president Dennis Lauscha have remained committed to keeping the team in New Orleans.
 Under the Bensons’ ownership, the Saints won a Super Bowl in 2009 and have had long-term sustained success as a perennial playoff contender.

 #19: Virginia Halas McCaskey, Chicago Bears